scottbrown/ascot/README.md

 ascot access-key-owner --access-key-id AKIA123...
 ```

 If an owner is found, the ARN of the IAM user is displayed.
+If the key
+is active, which is presents a risk during a key exposure incident, the
+output displays an alert.

 **It is recommended to have unrestricted `iam:ListUser` privileges in the
 AWS account in order to ensure all users are searched.**